arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 export default LiveMeetingWrapper;
 ```
-Here we have used the `getUserToken` and `startLiveVideoRequest` api calls to our backend to fetch the auth token if not provided.
+Here we have used the `getUserToken` and `startLiveVideoRequest` API calls to our backend to fetch the auth token, if not provided.
 We used `useDyteClient` to initiate the `meeting` after making sure use have the `dyte_auth_token`.

 We have also used `DyteProvider`.
 This will allow us to use [Dyte hooks](https://docs.dyte.io/react-ui-kit/using-hooks) `useDyteMeeting` and `useDyteSelector` get `DyteClient` in our child components.